Syllabus

 Visit the Museum of Computer Art

-Write a short piece about an artist you found interesting at MOCA and post it to the blog.
+Each week you will write a short piece about an artist you found interesting at MOCA and post it to the blog.
 How did the artist create this work?
 What software was used?
+Include an image from that artist's portfolio.
+Do that by right clicking on the image and choose "save image as".
+A paragraph or two would be enough.
+What is the work about?
+How did they do it?
+Include a link to the artist's website, if one exists.

 Week 2